orenkole/grider-docker/notes.md

 _env_ (common set of configuration):
 <img src="./images/travis_ci_for_deployment_1.png">

-_bucker_name_ - when travis desides to deploy codebase, it will taker github repository, zip it and copy to S3 bucket (essential a harddrive running on AWS)
+_bucket_name_ - when travis desides to deploy codebase, it will taker github repository, zip it and copy to S3 bucket (essential a harddrive running on AWS)
 Than elastic will poke at elasticbeanstalk: "I uploaded new zip file.
 Use it to redeploy app"

 https://s3.console.aws.amazon.com/s3/buckets?region=eu-central-1